voltrue2/aeterno/README.md

                         "verbose": "       -v, --verbose:",
                         "verboseDesc": "     Be more verbose.",
                         "forced": "       -f:",
-                        "forcedDesc": "                Stops all running daemon processes without user inputs.
-This option is for {stopall} command only.", "example": "Examples:",
+                        "forcedDesc": "                Stops or restart all running daemon processes without user inputs.
+This option is for {stopall|restartall} command only.", "example": "Examples:",
                         "start": "     ./aeterno start",
                         "startDesc": "                       Start a daemon process.",